aleshaleksey/fansys23/08-spell-list.md

 **Special (local only)**: If the target is willing, the caster and target can exchange "auras" instead.
 Hence the target will appear to be the caster to supernatural/magical senses and spells, while the caster will appear to be the target.

-**Special**: If the target is disguised as a specific being (eg, 'I disguise my aura as Fana Luine's") or place, is observed by an observer familiar with the new aura, the must make an INT save (at advantage), even for lower level spells or abilities.
+**Special**: If the target is disguised as a specific being or place (eg, 'I disguise my aura as Fana Luine's"), and is observed by an observer familiar with the new aura, the observer can see through the disguise if they succeed an INT save rolled at advantage.
 If the spell is of a higher "level" than the casting of "False Aura", the INT save is made at disadvantage.

-**Limitation**: Beings with "[Truesight](06-abilities.md#truesight-i-v) are not affected by the deception of this spell.
+**Limitation**: Beings with "[Truesight](06-abilities.md#truesight-i-v) are not affected by the deception produced by this spell.

 **Upcast**: For every extra die above 4 expended when casting the spell, the spell lasts for an extra 8 hours, or affects an extra target.
 Secondly the spell is automatically effective against spells cast up to that "spell level" (INT save is no longer needed).

-**Global**: The spell instead affects a volume with a radius of 120ft, centered on a point on the ground or a stationary object.
+**Global**: The spell instead affects a volume with a radius of 120ft, centred on a point on the ground or a stationary object.
 Likewise it lasts for 4 months.
 For every 2 MP dice above 8, either the radius increases by 120ft, or the duration increases by 4 months.

 ___
 ### Gift of the Fates